quantmind/pulsar/docs/source/design.rst

 Design
 =====================

-Pulsar is an asynchronous concurrent framework for python.
-It implements a double layer of components for building a vast array of parallel and asynchronous applications.
+Pulsar implements a double layer of components for building a vast array of parallel and asynchronous applications.

-* The first layer is based on the building blocks of pulsar library: the :class:`Actor` class for concurrency and the the :class:`Deferred` class for handling asynchronous events.
+* The first layer is based on the building blocks of pulsar library: the :class:`Actor` class for parallel execution and the the :class:`Deferred` class for handling asynchronous events via an actor's :class:`EventLoop`.
 * The second layer, built on top of the first one, is based on the :class:`Application` class.